 In this case, the diet also plays a major role in the home remedies for thyroid.
 In this article, we will tell you about the diet for thyroid.

 Before you know about the diet in the thyroid, it is important for you to know what a is thyroid.

 Never forget to consider thyroid disease.
 It is not a disease, but a gland found in the shape of a butterfly in the front of the throat.
 Many important activities of the body are controlled by this gland.

 The thyroid gland produces some hormones, which are as follows – T3 ie triiodothyronine, T4 ie thyroxine, and calcitonin.
-These hormones have an effect on a person’s digestive system, body temperature, weight, cholesterol, and many other things.

 When these hormones are unrestricted, more or less, it not only affects the weight but also affects many other parts of the body.
 This condition is called a thyroid problem.

 Types of Thyroid

 Before knowing about the diet for thyroid, it is important to know what are the types of thyroid?
 Below we are telling you about the same.
 There are mainly five types of thyroid –

 - Disorders caused by iodine deficiency such as goiter